Matt-J-Jones/Useful-CSharp-Scripts/README.md

-# Useful-CSharp-Scripts
+# Useful CSharp Scripts

-A collection of C# Scripts I've used across many game projects.
+A collection of C# Scripts I've used across multiple Unity projects.